What is an ICC call handler?

 What benefits will I receive?

 Working for the ambulance service is a rewarding career where each day you’ll know that you’re making a difference.
+You’ll be joining a forward-thinking, committed and values driven service making.
+We offer:

 There are lots of reasons why NWAS is a great place to work, find out more here.